-- Refractive error – need for new glasses
+- Refractive error – the need for new glasses

 - Corneal irregularities – medical conditions like keratoconus and corneal dystrophies

-- Cataracts – clouding of the eye’s natural lens
+- Cataracts – a clouding of the eye’s natural lens

 It’s important to determine the cause of the double vision as soon as possible as some conditions can be life-threatening.
 Our doctors will do a thorough examination to diagnose the cause of your double vision and initiate treatment if needed.